Miso Sesame Dressing

 - sesame oil – adds nuttiness and big flavor!

-- soy sauce – this seasons (salts) the dressing.
+- soy sauce – this seasons the dressing, no additional salt needed.

 WANT TO SAVE THIS RECIPE?

 The miso vinaigrette may separate when it’s chilled.
 It’s no big deal.
-Allow it to come to come to room temperature for 15 minutes before shaking or whisking and serving.
+Allow it to come to room temperature for 15 minutes before shaking or whisking and serving.

 Miso Salad Dressing FAQs